IIGB Linux Cluster

 The R in the S column means a job is running and a Q means that the job is queued waiting to run.
 Jobs get queued for a number of reasons, the most common are:

-1. A scheduling run has not yet occured to start the job.
+- A job scheduling run has not yet completed.
 Scheduling runs take place approximately every 15 seconds.

 Job Results